Franklin School Pathways

 St. James Thrift Shop

 The St. James Thrift Shop was started by the women of St. James in 1965 to help purchase new curtains, etc. for the Common Room at the church.
 It has been a busy mainstay in Keene ever since.
 St. James Thrift Shop is located at 25 Lamson Street in the Jonathan Daniels building next to the church.
 It offers gently used items for sale and its wide inventory includes clothing for men, women, teens and children.
 There is also a substantial collection of household items, books, and craft supplies.
-All donations are accepted during business hours.
 Approximately half of the proceeds from the shop are given away to a variety of local charities.
 The rest is used for shop operations and to support the ministries of St. James.
 The shop currently supports over 50 organizations with its donations.
-Each year in December, the Thrift Shop holds a bake sale and has held both a Fashion Show and a Bridal Show.
+Thrift Shop Hours: Monday-Friday, 10-4 and Saturday, 10-2.
+Donations are received only during shop hours on Monday, Wednesday, Friday or Saturday.
+(No donations accepted on Tuesday or Thursday)